San Bruno Mountain

-San Bruno Mountain is a horst fault-block mountain located in northern San Mateo County, California; with northern slopes rising in southern San Francisco.
-It is surrounded by San Francisco Bay and the cities of Brisbane, Colma, Daly City, and South San Francisco.
+San Bruno Mountain is a fault-block horst in northern San Mateo County, California.
+Rising to a quarter-mile high peak directly out of San Francisco Bay, it also includes a smaller ridge in San Francisco.
+Viewed from downtown San Francisco, the mountain occupies the southern horizon.
+It is surrounded as well by the cities of Brisbane, Colma, Daly City, and South San Francisco, and has an important role in the history and life of these communities.